cprakash-comtech/Comtechllc/README.md

 Tools Prerequisites
  	npm install
 Hound CI Limitations
  Hound Ci is a code review tool which basically does style checks.
-Certain limitation with hound is that it does not consider external javascript that has be preloaded, so  comments like "Expected an assignment or function call and instead saw an expression.Add a line note" from hound are not valid.
+Certain limitation with hound is that it does not consider external javascript libraries that has been preloaded, so  comments such as "Expected an assignment or function call and instead saw an expression.Add a line note" from hound are not valid.